 Looking at aviation products and terminology from around the world, you may be wondering: what is the difference between a wind cone and a wind sock?
 You could argue there are slight differences, one of which is that wind cones usually have firmer baskets rather than...

 Some airfields consist of unusual markings in the form of circles made up of square segments with L-shaped lines coasting along their edges, reminiscent of crop circles viewed from above.
-These markings actually aren’t as strange as they seem, but for many...
+While these patterns may seem strange, they serve a practical purpose.
+These odd...

 Wind socks, most commonly spelled as one word, and sometimes referred to as wind vanes, are flexible cones covered in fabric, used to show the speed and direction of wind.
 Wind socks are mostly used in airports or airfields, but can also be found on the sides of...